Porto Azzurro dominated by the imposing Fortress S. Giacomo

 Fortress San Giacomo to protect Porto Azzurro

-Fortress San Giacomo, also called Forte di Longone, was built in 1603 by Philip III of Spain at war with the French.
-The imposing fortified complex was built to strengthen the coastal defensive system of the Presidi State, whose territory also encompassed part of the eastern and southern coast of the island.
-The original sighting and defense functions were carried out until the mid-nineteenth century, when the military structure was gradually abandoned.
+Fortress San Giacomo, also known as Fortress di Longone, was built in 1603 by Philip III of Spain at war with the French.
+The imposing fortified complex was built to strengthen the coastal defensive system of the State of the Presidi, whose territory also included part of the eastern and southern coast of the island.
+The original functions of sighting and defense were carried out until the mid-nineteenth century, when gradually the military structure of was abandoned.

 Fortress San Giacomo (house of confinement)